DecimatorMind/HospitalManagementSystem/README.md

 Select Main.java as the main file in order to run the project.
 The AdminLogin page appears, where the admin can login to open the Admin actions.
 The login and password can be found in the database that is connected to the project.
+The data can be added to the database very easily using any MySQL editor.

 # Project Modules